zencoder/locker/README.md

     script/rails generate migration add_sequence_to_locks sequence:bigint

-Then add a line that changes the default of the column to zero:
+Then add a line that changes the default of the column to zero and updates the existing records:

     change_column_default :locks, :sequence, 0
+    execute "UPDATE locks SET sequence = 0"

 ## Supported Rubies